Xile Hu: Distinctions

 In 2011, Hu won the Werner prize of the Swiss Chemical Society.
 In 2012 he was selected as an extraordinary young scientist by the world economic forum.
 In 2013, he received the Chemical Society Reviews Emerging Investigator Lectureship.
 In 2014, he won the European Medal for Bio-Inorganic Chemistry at the Eurobic conference.
 In 2015, he received the Young Researcher Award from the European Federation of Catalysis Societies.
 In 2016, he received the Bau Family Award in Inorganic Chemistry.
-In 2017, he was awarded with the National Latsis Prize by the Swiss National Science Foundation, the International Latsis Foundation, the Organic Letters Outstanding Publication of the Year Lectureship for 2017, and the Tajima Prize by the International Society of Electrochemistry.
+In 2017, he was awarded with the National Latsis Prize by the Swiss National Science Foundation and the International Latsis Foundation, the Organic Letters Outstanding Publication of the Year Lectureship for 2017, and the Tajima Prize by the International Society of Electrochemistry.
 In 2018, he received the Resonate Award from Caltech, in 2019, the Homogeneous Catalysis Award by Royal Society of Chemistry, and in 2020, the International Catalysis Award by the International Association of Catalysis Societies.
-Hu was named "Highly Cited Researcher" by Publons (Clarivate Analytics) for the years 2017, 2018, 2019, and 2020.
+In 2022 he received Swiss Green & Sustainable Chemistry Award.
+In 2023 he received Robert K. Grasselli Award for Catalysis (European Federation of Catalysis Societies), and IUPAC-Zhejiang NH International Award for Green Chemistry Experienced Chemist Award.
+Hu has been named "Highly Cited Researcher" by Publons (Clarivate Analytics) every year from 2017 to current.

 In 2014, he became a fellow of the Royal Society of Chemistry (UK), and in 2019 fellow of the European Academy of Sciences.
 Since 2020 he is a member of the Academia Europaea.